TobiasFrassa/futurebuilders/README.md

 - how can this project be different from other personality or jobs tests?
 Pretty much all job tests tests have 3 main problems.
 They take either too much time, give bad predictions or are not really honest tests and manipulate the user.
-This test will take under 10 minutes, give a very exact prediction and gives honest feedback to the user.
+This test will take under 10 minutes, give a very exact prediction and honest feedback to the user.

 # Code related information